 Spring Security provides Spring Data integration that allows referring to the current user within your queries.
 It is not only useful but necessary to include the user in the queries to support paged results since filtering the results afterwards would not scale.

 15.2.1.
 Spring Data & Spring Security Configuration

-To use this support, add org.springframework.security:spring-security-data dependency and provide a bean of type SecurityEvaluationContextExtension.
-In Java Configuration, this would look like:
+To use this support, add org.springframework.security:spring-security-data dependency and provide a bean of type SecurityEvaluationContextExtension:

 '''

 @Bean

 public SecurityEvaluationContextExtension securityEvaluationContextExtension() {

 return new SecurityEvaluationContextExtension();

 }

-'''